The-FireHub-Project-old/TheCore/docs/topics/api/Str.md

 Str::from('FireHub');
 ```
-Creating new string with specific encoding.
+Creating a new string with specific encoding.
 ```php
 use FireHub\Core\Support\Str;
 use FireHub\Core\Support\Enums\String\Encoding;